layilin/SP23-33852/_texts/full-text.md

 - YET, planter, let humanity prevail.[^f136n1]—
 - Perhaps thy Negroe, in his native land,
-- Possest large fertile plains,[^f136n2] and slaves, and herds:
+- Possest large fertile plains, and slaves, and herds:[^f136n2]
 - Perhaps, whene'er he deign'd to walk abroad,
 - The richest silks, from where the Indus[^f136n3] rolls, [215]
 - His limbs invested in their gorgeous pleats: